 Apple’s Mac Pro was introduced in 2019, and updates usually come out in increments—new graphics options here, SSD module upgrades, there, etcetera.
 But the Mac Pro will undergo a major update when Apple releases its own System on a Chip (SoC) for the workstation.
-This article keeps track of the reported updates for the Mac Pro, so go to this page when you want to see what could be coming.
+This article keeps track of the reported updates for the Mac Pro, so return to this page to keep up to date with what could be coming.

 2022 Mac Pro: The latest rumors

-July 26:9to5Mac reports that Apple is working on a new Pro Display with an A13 Bionic processor.
+July 23:9to5Mac reports that Apple is working on a new Pro Display with an A13 Bionic processor.

 2022 Mac Pro: Design and sizes